reymon359/collman/README.md

 ### Command line arguments

-You can also pass all of the configuration values as command line arguments.
-We did it with the input directory in the fruits collection example `collman --id fruits`.
+You can also pass all the configuration values as command line arguments.
+We did it with the input directory in the fruits' collection example `collman --id fruits`.

 Check the configuration table above to see how to use them.